Terren S. Peizer Sells 33,000 Shares of Ontrak, Inc. (NYSE:OTRK) Stock

-Ontrak, Inc. (NYSE:OTRK) major shareholder Terren S. Peizer sold 33,000 shares of the stock in a transaction that occurred on Thursday, June 17th.
-The shares were sold at an average price of $33.18, for a total transaction of $1,094,940.00.
-Large shareholders that own at least 10% of a company’s stock are required to disclose their sales and purchases with the SEC.
+Ontrak, Inc. (NYSE:OTRK) major shareholder Terren S. Peizer sold 33,000 shares of the company’s stock in a transaction on Friday, June 4th.
+The shares were sold at an average price of $31.41, for a total value of $1,036,530.00.
+Large shareholders that own 10% or more of a company’s stock are required to disclose their sales and purchases with the SEC.

 Receive News & Ratings for Ontrak Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Ontrak and related companies with MarketBeat.com's FREE daily email newsletter.